piegope/doc/docs/en/rdm/mac/commands/file/templates/default-credential-settings.md

 ### No template defined

-Notice that a [No default] notice is displayed below each credential type that doesn’t have a default template defined.
+Notice that a [No default] notice is displayed below each credential type that does not have a default template defined.
 ![Default Template - No default](https://webdevolutions.azureedge.net/docs/en/rdm/mac/clip10009.png)

 ### Template defined